rebhi-2002/Books_Store/README.md

 2. Make your desired changes or add new features to your forked repository.
 3. Submit a pull request detailing your changes and improvements.
 4. Your contributions will be reviewed, and if approved, merged into the main project.

+## Future Plans
+In the near future, I plan to undertake the following tasks:

+- :books: Enhance the Books section by adding detailed descriptions and uploading images.
+- :key: login.php When the user enters an incorrect password, the email associated with the user should remain in the email field.
+- :shopping_cart: Assign a unique user_id to each user for purchasing operations in the Cart.
+- :bar_chart: Set the active color to #0d6efd !important in the Dashboard.
+- :mag_right: Enable search functionality in index.php without the need to press the enter key.
+- :envelope: Enable message sending in index.php.
+- Images for the entire project. :camera: :art: :computer: :memo:
+- :shield: Implementing additional measures to enhance security, such as data encryption, improving access policies, and using robust guidelines.

 ## License